chrislambert-ky/report-ky-roadclosures/README.md

   - Add pivot table functionality for table view users.

 ## AI Use Disclaimer:
 - The current [`etl_data.js`](/etl_data.js) script is my work.
-After reading the Code:You AI policy, I felt like I should revert back to that version to better represent what I've learned.
+After reading the [Code:You](https://code-you.org/) AI policy, I felt like I should revert back to that version to better represent what I've learned.
 Lol... and when I say **my** work: I mean that I had to search for things, piece together examples, iterate through error messages, look through python code and try to translate functions into Javascript, and even ask questions of coworkers/developers.
-- The [`js/etl_data_ai.js`](./js/etl_data_ai.js) script, which I will deploy after the capstone, reqired GitHub CoPilot.
-I was forced to use AI quite a bit to troubleshoot API errors.
+-- The [`etl_data_ai.js`](etl_data_ai.js) script, which I will deploy after the capstone, reqired GitHub CoPilot.
+I used AI quite a bit to troubleshoot API errors.
 My issue occurred when I tried sending batches of records to the API.
 I started by trying to feed the entire 10k records to the API but it kept locking up.
 I even spoke with the API developer but he couldn't help me.
 I was told that the API should be able to handle a batch of 10k records but it never worked.
-So I needed Copilot Agentic mode to get through what is now the [`js/etl_data_ai.js`](./js/etl_data_ai.js) script.
+So I needed Copilot Agentic mode to get through what is now the [`etl_data_ai.js`](etl_data_ai.js) script.
 I have not found another way to develop it.
 Even after it was developed, I asked different AI bots to optimize the code and they all failed.
 Each one makes modifications that throw more errors.
 It works in it's current form and I have no desire to change it.
-- I used GitHub Copilot again to help with the documentation of [`js/etl_data_ai.js`](./js/etl_data_ai.js).
+- I used GitHub Copilot again to help with the documentation of [`etl_data_ai.js`](etl_data_ai.js).
 Since ETLs aren't something that people modify often, I will need as much documentation as possible for making updates when/if the API changes.
 I first documented the script myself but then I prompted GitHub Copilot to "add comments so that others can better understand the ETL process and use this script as a learning tool."